mimaraka/ae-curve_editor/README.md

-# Curve Ediotr for After Effects
+# Curve Editor for After Effects